jvbonin/yeoman-generator-dizmo/README.md

     .
     ├── gulp
     │   └── tasks
-    │       ├── build.js
-    │       └── library-js.js
+    │       └── 050-process-lib.js
     ├── package.json
     └── src
         └── index.html

-If you look at the content of `index.html` then you'll see that an additional `libary.js` script in included:
+If you look at the content of `index.html`, then you'll see that an additional `libary.js` script has been included:

     <script src="lib/library.js"></script>

-This script is *not* available in the skeleton, but will be constructed on the fly during the build process: It will contain the browserified content of any Node library, which you have designated in `package.json` your dizmo to depend on.
+This script is *not* available in the skeleton, but will be constructed on the fly during the build process: It will contain the browserified content of any Node library, which you have declared in `package.json` as a dependency.

-For example, you want to have access to the [lodash](https://lodash.com/) library within your dizmo; then you only have to run:
+For example, if you want to have access to the [lodash](https://lodash.com/) library within your dizmo, then you only have to run:

     npm install --save lodash

-which add the corresponding dependency in `package.json`:
+which adds the corresponding dependency in `package.json`:

     "dependencies": {
         "lodash": "^3.10.1"
     }

-Now, if you run `npm run make` and drag and drop the generated dizmo onto dizmoSpace then you'll notice that the global `lodash` variable references the [lodash](https://lodash.com/) library.
+Now, if you run `npm run make` and drag and drop the generated dizmo onto dizmoViewer, then you'll notice that the global `lodash` variable references the [lodash](https://lodash.com/) library.

-Of course this does not mean, that you cannot include libraries the old fashioned way, by simply downloading the (minified) distribution, putting it in your dizmo project, and referencing it directly from your HTML script: this is still possible!
+Of course this does not mean, that you cannot include libraries the old fashioned way, by simply downloading the (minified) distribution, putting it in your dizmo project, and referencing it directly from your HTML markup as a script: this is still possible!

 But declaring a dependency in `package.json` offers you the benefit of semantic versioning.